t-crest/patmos-sail/README.md

 - `patmos_types.sail` contains some basic Patmos definitions

+- `patmos.sail` captures the instruction definitions (a few currently) and their assembly language formats

+- `patmos_insts_[begin|end].sail` contains the declaration of scattered functions (decode, execute)

+- `patmos_step.sail` contains the fetch and execute functions used by SAIL

+- `patmos_main.sail` guess what, the main function used by SAIL, calling functions from patmos_step.sail file

 - more files will come in ...

 Building simulators need to be checked later ...